KoredeOmotolola/KoredeOmotolola/README.md

 - 👋 Hi, I’m Korede, @KoredeOmotolola
 - 👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence
 - 🌱 I’m currently taking a course on Data Science, Machine Learning and Deep Learning with Python.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Linkedin: Korede Omotolola Twitter @rk_omotolola
+Linkedin: Korede Omotolola, Twitter @rk_omotolola

 <!---